As I announced last week, it’s time for our summer writing challenge!

-As we have for the last several years, Spec Faith is holding a summer writing challenge, a type of writing exercise, with rewards.
+As we have for the last several years, Spec Faith’s summer writing challenge comes with rewards.
 There’s feedback from other Spec Faith visitors and there’s the potential for a $25 gift card from either Amazon or B&N. And for readers, there are stories or story beginnings to enjoy.
 It’s all very win-win!

 As a refresher, here’s how this summer writing challenge works:

 - I’ll give a first line, and those who wish to accept the challenge will write what comes next—in 100 to 300 words, putting your entry into the comments section of this post.

 “What comes next” may be the opening of a novel, a short story, or a completed piece of flash fiction—your choice.

 In keeping with Spec Faith’s primary focus on the intersection of speculative fiction and the Christian faith, writers may wish to incorporate Christian elements or to write intentionally from a Christian worldview, but neither is required.
 Likewise, I’d expect speculative elements, or the suggestion of such, but entries will not be disqualified because of their omission.

 - Readers will give a + (NO MINUSES, PLEASE!) to the ones they like the most (unlimited number of pluses), and, if they wish, they may give a comment to the various entries, telling what particularly grabbed their attention.

 By the way, I encourage such responses—it’s always helpful for entrants to know what they did right and what they could have done to improve.